jaeyounkim-test/models-wiki/templates/README_TEMPLATE.md

 ## Requirements

-> :memo: Provide details of the software required
+> :memo: Provide details of the software required.
 >
 > * Add a `requirements.txt` file to the root directory for installing the necessary dependencies.
 >   * Describe how to install requirements using pip.